Mystypix/grub/README.md

 # Eat this

 This project have two purposes.
 It serves as a project which should mimic real flow in tech product company as form of mentoring and preparing for future carier of @karfous (and hopefully easier entrance to the development world).
-Second puprouse is to use the application in real life to ease the decision making what to cook and eat.
+Second purpouse is to use the application in real life to ease the decision making what to cook and eat.

 ## Repository setup